bevyengine/bevy/_release-content/migration-guides/default-error-handler-renamed.md

 pull_requests: [TODO]
 ---

-`DefaultErrorHandler` has been renamed to `FallbackErrorHandler` to better reflect its role as the handler of last resort when no specification error handling is performed.
+`DefaultErrorHandler` has been renamed to `FallbackErrorHandler` to better reflect its role as the handler of last resort when no specific error handling is performed.

 A deprecated type alias is provided for one release to ease migration.
 To update your code: